Torrejonia: Taxonomy

 Torrejonia belongs to the family Palaechthonidae and represents a group of plesiadapiforms thought to be the sister group of Paromomyidae.
 Differences in skeletal morphology provide evidence for the splitting of these taxa into two separate families.
 The dental formula of Torrejonia has been highly contested which has made its taxonomic placement unstable.
 Torrejonia was originally thought to belong to the family Paromomyidae as some dental characteristics share a close resemblance to species in this family.
 Recent studies have shown that Torrejonia belongs to the family Palaechthonidae.
 Additionally, analysis of the partial skeleton of T. wilsoni suggests that palaechthonids were arboreal and had capabilities for clinging and climbing on vertical supports like other plesiadapiforms.
 The anterior dentition is similar to other plesiolestine palaechthonids such as Plesiolestes problematicus and Plesiolestes nacimienti, in having a flattened, broad, and dorsomedially oriented lower central incisor.
-T. wilsoni also has a large, lower canine and smaller second lower premolar similar to other plesiolestines, thus making T. wilsoni more closely related to paromomyids than to Plesiolestes nacimienti due to its arboreal nature.
+T. wilsoni also has a large, lower canine and smaller second lower premolar similar to other plesiolestines, and it appears to be more closely related to paromomyids than to Plesiolestes nacimienti due to its arboreal nature.

 Paleoecology and functional morphology

-Given its morphology (i.e. forelimb, hindlimb), it has been suggested that Torrejonia was well-adapted to an arboreal climbing lifestyle.
+Given its limb morphology, it has been suggested that Torrejonia was well-adapted to an arboreal climbing lifestyle.
 Analysis of the forelimb provides evidence for a mobile shoulder, a habitually flexed forearm, considerable supination and pronation of the forearm and hand, and manual grasping.
 Analysis of the hindlimb suggests wide ranges of abduction and lateral rotation at the hip joint, a habitually flexed thigh and knee, and mobile ankle joints for inversion and eversion.